BrickEater/signUpForm/README.md

 # signUpForm

+04/03/2023:
+Extreme fuck around to get the sidebar image to fit and stretch to match the size.
+It turned out I needed a height for my container and then an immediate height for the image wrapper (the parent to the image) for it to actually use "height:100%".

 03/03/2023:
 Tried layering a div on top of the sidebar image but it kept messing up the shape of the image.
 I am realizing more and more that you need to put things in a wrapper.
 I don't quite know the full extent of why but it does seem to correct a lot of issues.
 ---